 - Provide all requested information and do not leave any blanks

 - You can upload, fax, or mail your documents to the central Office of Student Aid.
 Read more about verification and how to submit your documents.

 - Do not send these documents in any format via email

-- Keep your address up to date in LionPATH and check your Penn State WebMail frequently
+- Keep your address up to date in LionPATH and check your Penn State email frequently

 - Monitor your To Do List in LionPATH to check the status of the review.
 The verification item will disappear from your To Do List when verification is complete.

 The documents you send back to us may take some time to process, so please be prompt in returning these requests.